eraofchaos/eraofchaos.github.io/units/Orc.md

  **talk2:** Orcs fear nothing!

  **talk3:** Ah, a fresh meal!
-Pity they don't come unwrapped, I do find armour sticks in the teeth.
+Pity they don't come unwrapped, I do find armor sticks in the teeth.